 Tips for Success

-This blueberry cake is easy as can be, but these hints and tips will help you make it perfect!
+This blueberry breakfast cake is easy as can be, but these hints and tips will help you make it perfect!

 - Don’t over-mix the batter.
 The more you mix the batter, the more the gluten in the flour will develop.
 This is bad news for your cake because it won’t have the light, fluffy texture you want!

 - Use room temperature eggs, butter, and milk.
 When these ingredients are room temperature, your batter will hold more air, yielding a lighter cake texture.
 Keep an eye on your butter, especially if your kitchen is warm, so it doesn’t get too soft.
-Learn more: How to Soften Butter
+Learn more: How to Soften Butter.

 Serving Suggestions